FluidGroup/Brightroom/README.md

 # Pixel - Engine • Editor

-The image editor and engine using CoreImage
+Image editor and engine using CoreImage

 > ⚠️ Currently, API is not stable.
 It may change in the future.